Avian Terms Glossary

 A process where the offspring are removed from their biological parents at birth and fostered by surrogate parents, often another species.
 This process is common in animal husbandry and science, genetic and nature-versus-nurture studies, and conservation.
 This process has been seen to happen in nature.

-At Exotic Wings we use a similar process to cross-fostering where the offspring are raised by their biological parents for around 3 weeks, then a human takes over the feeding and care responsibilities
+At Exotic Wings we use a similar process to cross-fostering where the offspring are raised by their biological parents for around 3 weeks, then a human takes over the feeding and care responsibilities.

 The term used to describe the eggs/babies a bird lays/has.
 The same idea as a "litter" of puppies.